 If you bought a TVR Sagaris new, you got a fiver change from £50K.
-It was not a car which stood on ceremony.
-Built in Blackpool - on England's NW coast - the Sagaris delivered no-frills performance, in spades.
-No-frills - not no-thrills!
-A top speed of 175mph - from 406bhp - made sure of that.
+It did not, though, come with any airs and graces attached.
+Built in Blackpool – on England\’s NW coast – the Sagaris delivered no-frills performance – and plenty of it.
+No-frills, yes – but not no-thrills.
+A top speed of 175mph made sure of that.

-A cursory glance at the Sagaris was enough to get the idea.
-A transparent rear wing was clue enough.
-An array of bonnet vents gave the game away.
-Surely, no car needs to breathe that deeply.
-Nikolai Smolenski - young Russian oligarch - was taking no chances.
-In the past, TVR had caught flak, regarding build quality.
-As a small manufacturer of exotic automobiles, that was always likely to be an issue.
-So, new owner Smolenski opted to up the ante, reliability-wise.
-To what extent he succeeded is a moot point.
-At any rate, a sturdy roll-cage was still installed - for over-zealous pedal-prodders, if nothing else!
+A swift glance at the Sagaris spoke volumes.
+The transparent rear wing could not have been clearer … in terms of the car\’s intent, that is.
+If you were still in doubt, an array of bonnet vents gave the game away.
+Does a road car need to breathe that deeply?
+Nikolai Smolenski – TVR\’s new owner – obviously thought so.
+He was a young Russian oligarch – and was taking no chances.
+In the past, TVR had caught flak over build quality.
+To be fair, as a small manufacturer of exotic machinery, it was always a risk.
+Smolenski, then, opted to up the ante, reliability-wise.
+How much he succeeded is a moot point.
+Anyway, a sturdy roll-cage was duly installed – which took care of over-zealous pedal-prodders, at least!

-Certainly, the Sagaris' straight-six-cylinder engine called for care.
-On top of its huge power output, the all-aluminium unit turned over 349 lb/ft of torque.
+Certainly, the Sagaris\’ straight-six engine called for care.
+The all-aluminium unit was deceptively pretty.
+On top of a 406bhp output, it turned over 349lb/ft of torque.
 As a result, the Sagaris rocketed from 0-60 in 3.7s.
-0-100 took 8.1s.
-Figures like that bespeak precision engineering.
-It may well have benefited from a bit of Northern grit.
-After all, sports car development is no walk in the park.
-Saying that, the TVR Sagaris was always bespoke - never basic!
+0-100 took just 8.1s.
+Figures like that mean precision engineering.
+With a bit of Northern grit thrown in, of course.
+After all, sports car development is no bowl of cherries!
+But, while the TVR Sagaris did not stand on ceremony, it was bespoke – not basic!